EPFL-SwEnt-2024-LaStartUp/prd/template/4-value_proposition.md

 *Describe the value proposition and argue that it is:*

-TripTracker offers a compelling value proposition : it enable users to make the most of their trips by providing enjoyable walking itineraries around interesting spots in a city.
+TripTracker offers a compelling value proposition : it enables users to make the most of their trips by providing enjoyable walking itineraries around interesting spots in a city.
 The app combines navigation, social interaction, and user-generated content to create a holistic travel companion that enhances the way people explore new destinations.
 By offering a unique combination of features,